apcros/Lighmblr/README.md

 ## Introduction
 This code came from a simple constatation : Browsing a "reaction tumblr" (Like lesjoiesducode.fr ) from a smartphone / 3G is close to impossible because of how heavy theses gifs can be.

-Currently this only support lesjoiesducode.fr as the gifs/title detection has been hardcoded, but I'm planning to change that in the futur.
+This should support all the tumblrs with gifs in post (as it's now  using the Tumblr API)

 ## Process
 The process is fairly simple :